pymc-devs/pymc-examples/examples/bart/bart_categorical_hawks.myst.md

 print(len(x_0), x_0.shape, y_0.shape)
 ```

-We only can have an instance of `pmb.BART()` in each pymc model (for now), so to model 3 species we can use coordinate and dimension names to specify the shapes of variables, *indicating* that there are 891 rows of information for 3 species.
+We only can have an instance of {class}`~pymc_bart.BART()` in each pymc model (for now), so to model 3 species we can use coordinate and dimension names to specify the shapes of variables, *indicating* that there are 891 rows of information for 3 species.
 This step facilite the later selection of groups from the `InferenceData`.

 ```{code-cell} ipython3
 _, species = pd.factorize(Hawks["Species"], sort=True)